-On the other end of the spectrum, Contreras argues that international coordination could lead to the founding of a global non-governmental tribunal with sole authority to fix global FRAND rates for all SEP owners with respect to a specified standard.
-102 Any request for injunctive relief by licensors or licensees before a national court would then have to be stayed until the global tribunal fixed the scope of FRAND licensing terms.
-A ratesetting tribunal should operate under consistent principles and procedures, and its decisions should be made public to offer robust guidance to the The promotion of transparency, consistency, industry. comprehensiveness principles in the determination of aggregate FRAND terms should be at the basis of the tribunal's modus operandi.
+On the other end of the spectrum, Contreras argues that international coordination could lead to the founding of a global non-governmental tribunal with sole authority to fix global FRAND rates for all SEP owners with respect to a specified standard.102 Any request for injunctive relief by licensors or licensees before a national court would then have to be stayed until the global tribunal fixed the scope of FRAND licensing terms.
+A ratesetting tribunal should operate under consistent principles and procedures, and its decisions should be made public to offer robust guidance to the industry.
+The promotion of transparency, consistency, and comprehensiveness principles in the determination of aggregate FRAND terms should be at the basis of the tribunal's modus operandi.

-The proposal actually includes a mandatory and an optional version.
-103 While the latter resembles arbitration and other alternative dispute resolution (ADR) mechanisms already available for the voluntary adjudication of FRAND disputes, the former may be imposed through statutory and treaty obligations or (more effectively) through binding provisions in SDOs' policies.
-In this regard, Contreras considers a recognized non-governmental international organization (such as the World Intellectual Property Organization or the OECD) or institution (such as the International Chamber of Commerce, the American Arbitration Association, or the London Court of International Arbitration) the best host for the FRAND tribunal.
-104 An obligation to solve disputes on FRAND royalties before a non-governmental rate setting tribunal would obviously bind SDOs participants, but not those businesses (e.g. manufacturers) that have decided
+The proposal actually includes a mandatory and an optional version.103 While the latter resembles arbitration and other alternative dispute resolution (ADR) mechanisms already available for the voluntary adjudication of FRAND disputes, the former may be imposed through statutory and treaty obligations or (more effectively) through binding provisions in SDOs' policies.
+In this regard, Contreras considers a recognized non-governmental